MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day5.md

     }
 ```
 ## SetTimeOut()
-Time in javascript is asynchronous which means at a different time (not at a same time).
+Time in javascript is a synchronous which means at a different time (not at a same time).

 If we want to run a code that takes a long time such as asking a user to pick a file, waiting for user events, getting permission to access the camera/mic, and loading data from the interwebs, but we do not want to wait a long time to execute the program we need to use an asynchronous function.